What to do in Dublin on St Patricks Day 2025

 If you don’t wear green you may literally get “pinched” as it is said that you must wear green because green makes you invisible to leprechauns.
 If a leprechaun sees you, if you don’t wear green, they will pinch you.

-This is a great place to view the parade of floats, marching bands, and pageants, as the street is wide and there’s plenty of space – but you can still expect it to be crowded by the time the parade starts!
+These are all great places to view the parade of floats, marching bands, and pageants, as the street is wide and there’s plenty of space – but you can still expect it to be crowded by the time the parade starts!

-You can then watch the parade from a covered seated area near Parnell Square, St. Patrick’s Cathedral or Christchurch Cathedral.
+You can then watch the parade from a covered seated area near Parnell Square, O’Connell Bridge, O’Connell Street, St. Patrick’s Cathedral, Parnell Square, Westmoreland Street or Christchurch Cathedral.
 Now those tickets may set you back up to €70 euros but given the crowds, it could be a worthwhile purchase.

 11 Don’t forget to get out and see the Greening of Dublin.
 The City lights up its iconic buildings with beautiful green light displays at night.